mlhaus/lab-02/README.md

 # Overview
 In lab today, we used JSON files to create a photo gallery.
 We implemented it using AJAX, implemented a filtering feature, and styled it using floats.

+Here is the [demo that I created](index2.html) to demonstrate these features.

 ## Feature #1: Display images
 As a user, I want to view the images on the page so that I can browse the photo collection.